New Zealand eTA

 NOTE: To enter New Zealand, a passport must be valid for at least three months from the scheduled departure date.
 Applicants need a valid passport in one of the 60 eligible countries to apply for eTA New Zealand.

-Who needs to apply for ETA?
+Who needs to apply for a NZeTA?

 - Travelers who are in transit or visiting New Zealand and hold passports from countries currently exempt from visa requirements.